jeeliz/jeelizWeboji/README.md

 ### Future improvements
 We are currently working hard on this project.
 New neural networks are training and we confident about improving this library.
-Here are our ways to improve :
+Here are our ways to improve:
 * Better emotion detection with a better neural network (improving the structure, the face generator, ...),
 * Better tracking stabilization,
 * Add a calibration estimation to better take into account the variations of the coefficients between different faces.